The Best Hot Glue Guns for Crafts and DIY Projects

 1. BEST ALL AROUND: Chandler Tool Hot Glue Gun

-If you need a glue gun for a variety of crafts and household repairs, look no further than the Chandler Tool Hot Glue Gun.
+If you need a glue gun for a variety of crafts and household repairs, the Chandler Tool Hot Glue Gun is a worthy choice.
 With 60 watts of heating power, the Chandler glue gun will melt a variety of full-size glue sticks.
 It features a unique no-drip tip designed to reduce those annoying strings and drips of glue that can get on surfaces when you set the gun down.
 The glue gun also features a built-in base instead of a flip-down tripod, so it remains in an upright position on the table with less chance of tipping over and comes with a sleeved tip for safety.